What is an Applicant Tracking System?

 A panel interview is very different from day-to-day work within an organization.
 However, it is still an excellent way to gain insights into how candidates hold themselves in a group setting.

 Roles often require the ability to communicate and work as a team.
 Employees must interact with colleagues across titles, positions, and power dynamics.
-A panel interview can show how well a candidate performs in such scenarios and provide a better sense of how they work in groups and read the room.
+These interviews can show how well a candidate performs in such scenarios and provide a better sense of how they work in groups and read the room.

-Do not turn a panel interview into a stress test for the candidate.
-If you want to see how they handle pressure, panel interviews are rarely the most accurate way to assess how they’d use their skills in a stressful job-specific situation.
+Do not turn the interview into a stress test for the candidate.
+If you want to see how they handle pressure, interviews are rarely the most accurate way to assess how they’d use their skills in a stressful job-specific situation.

 Tips to make the interview less stressful for the applicant:

-Ask panelists to withhold from chatting about feedback during the panel interview.
-If you are doing a virtual panel interview, apps like Slack or Microsoft Teams chat should be closed during the interview so you can stay focused on the task at hand.
-It can be distracting for the panelists and potentially the candidate if they can tell you are occupied.
+Ask panelists to withhold from chatting about feedback during the interview.
+If you are doing a virtual interview, apps like Slack or Microsoft Teams chat should be closed during the interview so you can stay focused on the task at hand.
+It can be distracting for the panelists and potentially the candidates if they can tell you are preoccupied.

 Ask each interviewer to rate the candidate's answer before moving on to the next question.
 If you use rating software, set your system so panelists have to submit their assessments before closing the video interview window.

 An effective process starts with effective planning.
 The hiring manager, often in partnership with an HR staff member, is responsible for defining the parameters of the position being hired for.
-Once the need for a panel interview has been identified, the next step is doing a job analysis.
+Once the structure for the interview has been identified, the next step is planning the interview guide.

-The analysis provides key position knowledge, outlined here by SHRM, and informs who should be on the panel, their roles, the interview format, the panel interview questions, the interview logistics, and more.
+The interview guide provides key position knowledge, their roles, the interview format, the panel interview questions, the interview logistics, and more.
 Putting in the work to create a structured interview process (that includes a panel interview) will give you the best chances of hiring once and hiring well.

 Competencies are the “how” of a job